mouadlasri/mouadlasri/README.md

 -->

 My name is Mouad Lasri and I'm a Software Engineering and Data Science Enthusiast.
 I'm pursuing my Masters' Degree in Software Engineering at Korea University, Seoul.
+- 🔭 I’m currently working in Data Science industry
+- 🌱 I’m currently learning Typescript
+- 💬 I’m looking to collaborate on Web Development and Data Analysis projects
+- ⚡ In my free time, I like to explore new technologies and uses my skils to solve problems around me

 ## &#x270d; Website & Writing
 My portfolio and data science related articles are available on my website at <a href="https://mouadlasri.com/">mouadlasri.com</a>